 You can reach Bergen by plane, train, ferry, bus and car.
 Downtown Bergen there is a Tourist Information Center where visitors can get information and buy tickets for attractions, accommodation and transport.

-The congress will be held at Radisson Blu Royal Hotel (https://www.radissonblu.com/no/royalhotell-bergen).
-Registration for the congress will be available from September.
+The congress will be held at Radisson Blu Royal Hotel (https://www.radissonblu.com/no/royalhotell-bergen)

 The subjects for the conference will be: